ricardomaraschini/imo/README.md

 # Image Overlay Kit

-The `imo` library provides away to handle incremental image updates in container registries.
+The `imo` library provides a way to handle incremental image updates in container registries.
 It allows users to pull the difference between two image versions and push this differential update to a registry.